Retroplaya135/quantumine_mining_script/README.md

     * By default, saves results to output/results_<timestamp>.csv.
     * Can also save to JSON if --format json is specified.
     * Results are stored in an output/ directory which is automatically created if it does not exist.

+The scraper can optionally use a pool of proxies for requests, verifying their health before usage.
+It supports rotating proxies automatically.
+The script allows saving extracted data in JSON or CSV format.